rjuppa/numbers_recognition/README.md

-All training data are stored in a folder `./data/{dataset_name}/{classes}` When a training process get started it stores its model in folder `./model/` Once the model is build than it is used for further prediction.
+All training data are stored in a folder `./data/{dataset_name}/{classes}` When a training process get started it stores its model in folder `./model/` Once the model is built than it is used for further prediction.
 The images to predict are different from training images.
 They are stored in a subfolder `./data/{dataset_name}/predict/` The first letter of a filename is actually `class name` used to check results.
 Results are printed on a screen